mrcook/manic-miner/README.md

 ### What works, what doesn't

-As the game is playable most things work as expected and there are not actually that many bugs.
+As the game is playable most things work as expected and there are actually not that many bugs.
 Therefore it's easier to list the things that don't work:

-- Conveyor belts: interaction isn't correct.
-- GFX glitches: Sprites can 'pick up' pixels from other nearby sprites.
+- GFX glitches: baddie sprites can 'pick up' pixels from Willy when you _get too close_ to them.
-- Sound.
+- No Sound.
-- Joystick support.
+- No Joystick support.
 - Game Over screen needs some work.
 - Performance: it's not the most performant code at the moment.

-As I do my development on macOS, I've only tested on that system.
+I've only tested on Linux and macOS.

 ## The Game : Introduction